Exact Recovery Guarantees for Parameterized Nonlinear System Identification Problem under Sparse Disturbances or Semi-Oblivious Attacks: Conclusion

-This paper is concerned with the parameterized non-linear system identification problem with adversarial attacks.
-The non-smooth estimator \eqref{eqn:obj} is utilized to achieve the exact recovery of the underlying parameter $\bar{A}$.
-We first provide necessary and sufficient conditions for the well-specifiedness of estimator \eqref{eqn:obj} and the uniqueness of optimal solutions to the embedded optimization problem \eqref{eqn:nonlinear-obj}.
-Moreover, we provide sample complexity bounds for the exact recovery of $\bar A$ in the cases of bounded basis functions and Lipschitz basis functions using the proposed sufficient conditions.
-For bounded basis functions, the sample complexity scales with $m^3 n$ in terms of the dimension of the problem and with $p^{-1}(1-p)^{-2}$ in terms of the attack probability up to a logarithm factor.
-As for Lipschitz basis functions, the sample complexity scales with $mn$ in terms of the dimension of the problem and with $\max\{(1-p)^{-2}, p^{-1}(1-p)^{-1} \}$ in terms of the attack probability up to a logarithm factor.
-Furthermore, if the sample complexity has a smaller order than $p^{-1}(1-p)^{-1}$, the high-probability exact recovery is not attainable.
-Hence, the term $p^{-1}(1-p)^{-1}$ in our bounds is inevitable.
-Lastly, numerical experiments are implemented to corroborate our theory.
+This paper addresses the problem of parameterized nonlinear system identification in the presence of \textit{sparse-but-large} disturbances or \textit{semi-oblivious attacks}.
+The non-smooth estimator \eqnref{eqn:obj} is utilized to achieve the exact recovery of the underlying parameter $\bar{A}$.
+First, we establish necessary and sufficient conditions for the well-specifiedness of the estimator \eqnref{eqn:obj} and the uniqueness of optimal solutions to the embedded optimization problem \eqnref{eqn:nonlinear-obj}.
+Subsequently, we derive sample complexity bounds for the exact recovery of $\bar A$ under two different conditions: bounded basis functions and Lipschitz basis functions.
+For bounded basis functions, the sample complexity scales as $m^3 n$ in terms of the problem dimension and as $p^{-1}(1-p)^{-2}$ in terms of the nonzero disturbance probability, up to a logarithm factor.
+For Lipschitz basis functions, the sample complexity scales as $mn$ in terms of the problem dimension and as $\max\{(1-p)^{-2}, p^{-1}(1-p)^{-1} \}$ in terms of the nonzero disturbance probability, up to a logarithm factor.
+Furthermore, we establish that if the sample complexity scales at an order smaller than $p^{-1}(1-p)^{-1}$, high-probability exact recovery is unattainable.
+This result implies that the term $p^{-1}(1-p)^{-1}$ in our bounds is fundamental and unavoidable.
+Finally, we validate our theoretical findings through numerical experiments.